ZakariyeNor/filters/products/STEPS_DOCS.md

 * Counts update based on **currently applied filters**.
 * Filters persist in the URL (**shareable/bookmarkable**).
 * No unnecessary database queries (verify with **Django Debug Toolbar**).

+# Step 5 — Optimizing Filters (Indexes, Relationships, Caching, Monitoring)

+**Goal:** Make the product list and faceted queries fast and production-ready.
+Reduce database queries, avoid N+1 problems, cache expensive computations, and be able to measure query counts in tests.

+---

+## 5.1 Add Indexes (Schema-Level)

+**Purpose:** Improve the speed of queries for frequently filtered fields.
+Indexes help the database quickly locate and order data.

+**Key Points:**
+- Add single-field indexes on frequently filtered fields such as status, price, and created_at.
+- Consider composite indexes for common multi-column queries, for example category + status.
+- Always measure performance impact locally before applying indexes.
+Indexes speed up reads but slightly slow down writes.
+- Use tools like `EXPLAIN` or Django Debug Toolbar to verify index usage.

+---

+## 5.2 Avoid N+1 Queries

+**Purpose:** Each foreign-key or reverse relationship accessed in a loop can trigger additional database queries, slowing performance.

+**Key Points:**
+- Use techniques like eager loading to fetch related objects in the same query.
+- Fetch single-valued relationships (foreign keys or one-to-one) together with the main query.
+- Prefetch multi-valued relationships (many-to-many or reverse foreign keys) efficiently.
+- Ensures templates can access related data without firing extra queries, keeping performance predictable.

+---

+## 5.3 Cache Filtering Results & Facet Counts

+**Purpose:** Computing facets and repeated filter combinations is expensive.
+Caching reduces redundant database queries and speeds up response times.

+**Key Points:**
+- Cache rendered HTML fragments for the product list and active filters.
+- Cache results keyed by filter parameters to ensure correctness.
+- Use a fast cache backend, such as Redis.
+- Invalidate caches on product updates, creations, or deletions to prevent stale data.
+- Coarse cache invalidation is simpler but may temporarily remove more data than necessary; precise invalidation is complex but more efficient.
+- Choose a reasonable cache time-to-live (TTL) to balance freshness and performance.

+---

+## 5.4 Pagination & Result Limits

+**Purpose:** Avoid returning huge result sets that can degrade performance.

+**Key Points:**
+- Always paginate product results, e.g., 24 or 48 items per page.
+- When caching, cache the rendered page along with its filters.
+- Avoid fully evaluating large querysets; use slicing to limit the number of records returned.
+- Proper pagination ensures fast rendering and lower memory usage on the server.

+---

+## 5.5 Monitoring & Diagnostics

+**Purpose:** Measure query performance, detect inefficiencies, and prevent regressions.

+**Key Points:**
+- Use tools like Django Debug Toolbar for development.
+- Production monitoring can use Datadog, New Relic, or similar tools.
+- Capture the number of queries executed per view or template rendering to detect N+1 issues.
+- Set a query budget (maximum allowed queries) for each page and enforce it via automated tests.
+- Review captured queries to ensure that related object accesses in templates do not add extra queries.

+---

+## 5.6 Denormalization: Product Count on Category

+**Purpose:** Avoid computing COUNT() queries for categories on every request.

+**Key Points:**
+- Maintain a `product_count` field on each category that is updated automatically.
+- Increment the count when a new product is added to the category.
+- Decrement the count when a product is deleted.
+- Use signals or hooks to ensure counts are always consistent.
+- Consider bulk operations or management commands for initial backfill or re-calculation.

+---

+## 5.7 Test Query Count for Denormalized Facets

+**Purpose:** Ensure denormalization and caching work as intended without introducing hidden queries.

+**Key Points:**
+- Capture queries during template rendering to confirm no extra database hits occur.
+- Test that removing or updating products updates the cached counts correctly.
+- Validate that multi-select facets do not trigger unexpected additional queries.

+---

+## 5.8 Summary / Acceptance Criteria

+**Expected Outcomes:**
+- Product list pages perform within an acceptable query budget (e.g., ≤ 6 queries).
+- Facet counts are precomputed or cached, minimizing repeated COUNT() queries.
+- No N+1 queries exist in templates.
+- Pagination, caching, and denormalized counts combine to ensure fast, predictable filtering performance.
+- Indexes are used efficiently to speed up queries on large datasets.
+- Monitoring and automated tests enforce performance standards.

+---

+**Notes:**
+- Always balance read optimization with write performance.
+- Regularly review query plans and caching strategies as data grows.
+- Document and track all optimizations to maintain maintainable and scalable code.